-Intentional living helps you take back control of your life.
-It helps you find your enough.
+It’s easy to live on autopilot.
+Instead, intentional living helps you take back control of your life.

 What is Intentional Living?